Is Milo good for babies..? Milo is a popular drink in Malaysia and other parts of Asia, but can a baby drink Milo? How healthy is it really?

-My son is 9 month old, and he refusing to eat solid foods, but if you give Milo in between the feed he shows interest eating.
+Can a baby drink Milo..?
+My son is 9 months old and refuses to eat solid foods, but if you give Milo in between the feedings, he shows interest in eating.

-Is it advisable to give Milo for him?
+Is it advisable to give Milo to him?

-First of all, it contains a lot of sugar, which is very unhealthy and can lead to both obesity and cavities.
-In addition, giving a picky baby something with sugar in it, may make the introduction of solid foods even more difficult.
+- First of all, Milo contains a lot of sugar, which is very unhealthy and can lead to both obesity and cavities.
+In addition, giving a picky baby something with sugar in it may make the introduction of solid foods even more difficult.
 All humans love sweets!

 Remember that during the whole first year, solid foods – or actually anything but breast milk or formula – are mainly aimed at getting the baby used to other foods.
 You can safely continue to view breast milk or formula as the baby’s primary food source.

 You don’t mention if your baby has started to refuse formula/breast milk too.
-Some do, when they get a taste for other food sources.
-In such case, some creativity is called for.
+Some do when they get a taste for other food sources.
+In such a case, some creativity is called for.

 Rather than giving your baby Milo, try offering breast milk or formula shakes.
 This may sound like a crazy idea, but seasoning formula or breast milk with a little bit of unsweetened fruit juice, for example, is a lot better than offering Milo or pure fruit juice.
 Read the answer to this question about formula shakes for ideas on what to mix into them.